Dear Shareholders,

 effective participation in meetings.
 In certain exigencies, decisions of the Board are

-provided in the Corporate Governance report that forms part of this Annual Report.
-The gap
+Corporate Governance report that forms part of this Annual Report.
+The gap between two

-between two consecutive board meetings is less than 120 days.
-Pursuant to the requirements
+consecutive board meetings is less than 120 days.
+Pursuant to the requirements of Schedule

-separate Meeting of the Independent Directors of the Company was also held on March 28,
+the Independent Directors of the Company was also held on March 27, 2025, without the

-2024, without the presence of Non-Independent Directors and members of the management, to
+presence of Non-Independent Directors and members of the management, to review the

-review the performance of non-independent directors and the Board as a whole, the
+performance of non-independent directors and the Board as a whole, the performance of the

-performance of the Chairperson of the company and also to assess the quality, quantity and
+Chairperson of the company and also to assess the quality, quantity and timeliness of flow

 18. Directors Responsibility Statement